UXARRAY/uxarray/docs/contributing.rst

    * No need for these examples to actually be executable

-   * If a usage example is longer than a handful of lines, a more complete example may be created instead, referring to `TODO `_.
+   * If a usage example is longer than a handful of lines, a more complete example may be created instead, referring to `3.7.3.4.
+Usage Examples`_.

 3.7.3.3.
 Documentation
 ~~~~~~~~~~~~~~~~~~~~~~